An Óige: History

-As of 2017, the organisation operated 24 youth hostels in Ireland.
-In May 2019, An Óige closed the Dublin International Youth Hostel, which was then its main/headquarters facility and reportedly accounted for 60% of its revenue at the time.
-By late 2019, An Óige was running 18 hostels, with franchise rights to a further 10.
+In May 2019, An Óige closed the Dublin International Youth Hostel, which was then its main/headquarters facility and reportedly accounted for 60% of its revenue at the time, due to unaffordable repair bills.

+In October 2019 the former hostel building on Mountjoy Street was put on the market at a guide price of €5 million.
+As of August 2022, the site is now in use as a private hostel named Leevin Hostel.

+By late 2019, An Óige was running eight of its own hostels, with franchise rights to a further 10.
 During 2020, all hostels remained closed, as part of the response to the COVID-19 pandemic in Ireland.

-In October 2019 the site of the former Headquarters on Mountjoy Street was put on the market at a guide price of €5 million.
-As of August 2022, the site is now in use as a private hostel named Leevin Hostel Mountjoy.

 Objectives

 An Óige, the Irish Youth Hostel Association, has a number of charitable aims.
 These include to support a "love and appreciation of the countryside" by providing "simple hostel accommodation for [people] whilst on their travels", to foster an appreciation of Irish culture and heritage, to co-operate with Irish organisations which seek to preserve the countryside and walking routes, and to foster associations with similar organisations in other countries.

 The organisation is a registered charity in Ireland.